-6. What sort of work experience should I do?
+What sort of work experience should I do?

 We do not specify the exact sort of work experience you should do or how much work experience you should have because it depends on what is available where you live.
 It should however be something within a caring environment.
-Some applicants may have experience of shadowing hospital staff or GPs but if this is not available to you try doing some voluntary work in a local hospice or working with children with disabilities.
+Some applicants may have experience of shadowing hospital staff or GPs but if this is not available to you try doing some voluntary work in a local hospice or working with children or adults with disabilities.
 We want to see what you have gained from your work experience - that you are able to communicate with people, have a caring nature and are able to work as part of a team.
-You can find more information here.
+Your work experience does not have to have been undertaken with a doctor.

-7. I just missed getting the necessary grades can I still apply?
+I just missed getting the necessary grades can I still apply?

 Applicants who do not meet our minimum academic requirements are normally unsuccessful in our selection process.
 Application to Medicine is extremely competitive and most of the people who apply meet or exceed the minimum academic requirements.
-If you do not meet the A Level requirements, you may have to look at doing an alternate degree with a view to applying to Medicine after you graduate.
+If you do not meet the A Level requirements, you may wish to resit the relevant qualification.
+Alternatively, you may consider studying an alternative degree with a view to applying to Medicine after you graduate (please note that we require graduate applicants to have achieved at least BBB at A Level, including Chemistry or Biology).

-8. I took my Level 3 Extended Project Qualification whilst studying for my GCSEs.
+I took my Level 3 Extended Project Qualification whilst studying for my GCSEs.
 Will my EPQ count towards meeting the academic entry requirement?